cvat-ai/cvat/site/content/en/docs/getting_started.md

   {{< /tab >}}
 {{< /tabpane >}}

-## Create a superuser
+## Create a superuser {#superuser}

 1. Open [authorization page](https://app.cvat.ai/auth/login).
-1. Log in or create an account.
+2. Log in or create an account.
-1. Create a superuser account:
+3. Create a superuser account:

   ```bash
     docker exec -it cvat_server bash -ic 'python3 ~/manage.py createsuperuser'
   ```

-1. Modify permissions for the new user in the [Django administration panel](http://localhost:8080/admin).
+4. Modify permissions for the new user in the [Django administration panel](http://localhost:8080/admin).
 There are several groups:
 * **admin** — _here goes some info about this role and why a user may need it_;
 * **user** — _here goes some info about this role and why a user may need it_;
 * **annotator** — _here goes some info about this role and why a user may need it_;